 Jake was on the road with Kenyatta Hill (son of legendary Culture singer Joseph Hill) in July 2015 as part of the Riddim of Life Tour, performing the music of Culture and Kenyatta Hill's original music.
 Jake played bass for the Riddim of Life Tour, bringing classic Culture rhythms live and direct on a string of New England dates.
 After connecting with the musicians in Kenyatta Hill’s live band, Jake began building a recording studio to teach lessons and record his original music and jam sessions.
 Soon into building the project, Jake teamed up with vocal legend Wade Dyce to reform the classic Jamaican outfit Cultural Roots.

 Today, Morrison Sound Studio is where Jake spends most of his time.
 It's a special music production facility featuring many classic amps, effects and a vintage Speck Model 62 recording console.
 The studio is made available for recording, mixing, and rehearsing various projects Jake is involved with as a musician and producer.
 Jake's private guitar students have full access to his recording studio and are often invited to recording and jam sessions to gain hands on experience working with professional musicians in the area.

 Pulp & Fizz is a merchandise and media creation company founded by friends from Rockport, Massachusetts.
-The brand creates in house music videos, websites, and lines of merchandise for a particular roster of artists including Jamaican reggae artist Wade Dyce and Cultural Roots, Pier Ave, and Toussaint the Liberator.
+The culture brand creates in house music videos, websites, and lines of merchandise for a roster of artists including Jamaican reggae artist Wade Dyce and Cultural Roots, Pier Ave, and Toussaint the Liberator.
 Pulp & Fizz is built on good vibes and the collaboration of many local artists.